olehxch/mlx-neural-networks/README.md

 ## Requirements

-All python dependencies are defined in the [requirements.txt](./requirements.txt) file.
+All Python dependencies are defined in the [requirements.txt](./requirements.txt) file.

-To install all dependencies run the command:
+To install all dependencies, run the command:
 ```
 pip install -r requirements.txt
 ```